romilly/breadboarder/README.md

 ## Current status

-The core of the image generator is working but there's work to do adding components like capacitors, diodes and crystals.
+The core of the image generator is working but there's work to do adding components like capacitors, diodes and transistors.

 I have not started on the text/markdown generator yet  but I do not anticipate any major difficulties.